Best RV Satellite Dishes for RVs and Tailgating

 Which satellite antenna is ideal for watching TV on the road?

-The best satellite dish for your RV depends on your satellite TV provider (DISH or DIRECTV?) and whether you need a stationary, in-motion, or portable setup to match your mode of transportation.
+The best satellite dish for your RV depends on your satellite TV provider (DISH or DIRECTV?) and whether you need it in-motion and mounted on your RV or a simple, portable setup to bring to the tailgate party.

-Once you know where and how you’ll be using the satellite antenna dish to get TV on the road, we’ve got options for every situation.
+Once you know where and how you’ll use the satellite antenna dish to get TV on the road, we have options for every situation.

 Which over-the-air antenna is best?